 After years of getting to know ourselves below the belt, most women have become accustomed to their own scent, or "brand" of feminine odor.
 Across-the-board, odor isn't necessarily a bad thing.
 Vaginas have a distinct smell that has often been described as pleasant and a little musky.
 Becoming familiar with your own scent has another big advantage — you may immediately be able to tell when your personal perfume is "off," indicating that there could be health problems down south.

-Here are five common reasons (and one bonus!) that the smell of your vagina might start going south:
+Here are five of the most common reasons (and one less common reason) that the smell of your vagina might start to change:

 Bacterial vaginosis sounds like a big, scary term, but it’s actually very common.
 In fact, BV is the most common cause of vaginal odor, according to the Mayo Clinic.
 Every vagina is filled with naturally occurring bacteria, and BV is simply an overgrowth of that bacteria.
 According to Mary M. Gallenberg, M.D., OB-GYN for the Mayo Clinic, most women in their reproductive years will experience at least one case of BV.
 The cause is unknown, but unprotected sex and frequent douching can put you at a higher risk.
 Other symptoms include itching, soreness and discharge.

 Dr. Nesochi Okeke-Igbokwe, an internal medicine doctor based in New York City and attending physician at NYU Langone Medical Center, confirms, "BV is an infection caused by an overgrowth of certain bacteria in the vagina.
 BV may cause a fishy, malodorous discharge.
 This odor is usually most prominent after sexual intercourse."